prestonharberts/bib/Bible/zeph2.md

 > For he will weaken all the gods of the earth.
 > All the distant nations will worship the LORD in their own lands.
 ###### ¶ 12
->  “ You Ethiopians will also die by my sword!”
+> “You Ethiopians will also die by my sword!”
 ###### 13
 > The LORD will attack the north
 > And destroy Assyria.